Evolving with 2023 Healthcare Payer Technology Trends

 The past three years have opened up new and unexpected avenues for member engagement.
 People want to hear more from those responsible for their care.
 They have embraced home health and telehealth.
 And they have welcomed technology overall into their healthcare unlike ever before.

-At the same time, the consumer healthcare cost burden is a top financial worry for individuals.
+At the same time, the consumer healthcare cost burden is a top financial worry for individuals; half of U.S. adults say it’s difficult to afford healthcare.
 And a concern to the broader economy as well with the total set to hit over $491 billion and maintain an annual growth rate of 10% per year for the next five years.
 How can health plans proactively maneuver through this dynamic?

 Payers have caught on to the fact that providing improved member services is a differentiator in a consumer-driven market.
 In fact, consumers see their health plan as key to positive healthcare experiences.
 By offering convenience and addressing social determinants of health, plans can offer broader benefits with perceived higher values while lowering costs.
 CMS has made it easier for health plans to offer supplemental benefits, another incentive for offering them.
 With health plans expanding coverage in this area, digital health adoption will continue to grow.